galaxyproject/iwc/workflows/README.md

 At this point you can commit the new files and open a pull request.
 If you are encountering difficulties at any point don't hesitate to ask for help on [gitter](https://gitter.im/galaxyproject/iwc).

+### Multiple directories or multiple workflows into the same directory

+The submitter is free to choose what will match the best its case.
+When multiple workflows are in the same directory, the submitter must know that:
+- The CHANGELOG.md is common and all workflows must constantly have the same version.
+- Workflowhub does not support multiple 'main' workflows in the same directory.
+One of the workflow will be considred as main while other will be considered as subworkflows.
+However, this is not an issue for dockstore which will publish each workflow listed in the dockstore file as main.

 ## RO-Crate Metadata